Using the NIC post-COVID

 - Do as much sample prep as possible before coming to the NIC.

 - Please bring your own cloth or disposable mask to wear while in the NIC at all times.

 - Once you enter the microscope room you have reserved, do not leave until the end of your session.
-Take a bathroom break before coming to the NIC.

 - Bring everything you need into the microscope room you have reserved, and take it with you when finished.
 There will be no pipettors in the NIC and there should be nothing you need kept outside of the room.

 - Only one person per room per microscope.
 If you are in the NIC and someone needs to talk to you then please have them text, call, or email.

 - Please shut the door to the microscope room while you are using it, and leave it open when you leave.

 - Please wipe the surfaces you will touch before and after your session with the supplies available next to the scope.
 There will be no staff sanitizing between users.

 - Finally if you do test positive for COVID-19 infection within 10 days of using the NIC, please let me know, email@example.com.